Respect for Human Rights

 The Asahi Group respects the fundamental human rights established in such documents as the Universal Declaration of Human Rights.
 The Asahi Group Business Corporate Ethics Guidelines state that there shall be no forms of discrimination on the basis of race, nationality, creed, religion, physical ability, age, gender, marriage status, or sexual orientation.

-In establishing our policy and measures for human rights, we referred to international guidelines such as the UN’s Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Declaration on Fundamental Principles and Rights at Work, and the International Labor Standards.
+In establishing our policy and measures for human rights, we referred to international guidelines such as the UN’s Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Declaration on Fundamental Principles and Rights at Work, the International Labor Standards, and the Children’s Rights and Business Principles.
 We will work to promote and achieve understanding of human rights.

 There have been no reported issues related to child labor or forced labor.
 In regions where we think issues are particularly likely to occur, we have taken the stance of conducting self-imposed checks.